raiden-network/raidex/README.md

 #### Create Raiden Channels to the Commitment Service

 In order to be able to pay the fees to the Commitment Service a Raiden Channel from the user's node to the CS Node must be created and topped up.
-A convinient way to create channels is via accessing the Raiden WebUI (Default: http://localhost:5001).
+A convinient way to create channels is via accessing the Raiden WebUI (By default http://localhost:5001).
 Currently fees are being payed in Raiden Testnet Token (RTT) (Please see General Notes).

-Open a channel and deposit RTT as describen in https://raiden-network.readthedocs.io/en/stable/webui_tutorial.html
+Open a channel and deposit RTT as described in https://raiden-network.readthedocs.io/en/stable/webui_tutorial.html

 #### Start Raidex